emo-bon/data-workflow-book/book/08-addendum/glossary.md

     The spreadsheets in which the observatories write their sample and event data.
 The source spreadsheets are on the EMO-BON Google Drive, from where they are harvested as CSV into EMO-BON's GitHub space.
 The "transformed" logsheets are those that have been subjected to a date-range selection and a QC.

 - ### EMO-BON Data
-    The content of the logsheets, which are filled by the observatories to describe their collected samples; the sequences in ENA; the outputs from bioinformatics processing.
+    The content of the logsheets, which are filled by the observatories to describe their collected samples; the sequences in ENA (https://www.ebi.ac.uk/ena/browser/home); the outputs from bioinformatics processing.

 > Once ARMS units are incorporated, this will also include ARMS images.